Thursday 11 October 2012

 Friday 5 October 2012

-.. seven victories while flying with a broken leg ? no, not possible surely?
+The above quote was copied from the now defunct www.luftwaffe.cz aces web site.
+But who on earth thought that a Fw 190 pilot could 'splash' seven opponents while flying with a broken leg ?!
+Not possible surely?
+Of course it didn't happen like that.
 But this 'story' is widely repeated on just about any web page you care to look at dealing with Wurmheller, including wikipedia, asisbiz (no surprise there!) and ww2gravestone.com.
 At historicaviation.com you can even buy a $32 1/30th scale figure of him complete with crutches!
 While Wurmheller's performance on 19 August 1942 was widely feted for his seven victories, it was achieved with no more serious injury than a foot in plaster (from a previous 'domestic incident') and a bump on the head.
-The latest volume 3 in Erik Mombeeck's JG 2 history (in collaboration with Jean-Louis Roba) provides more details from a period newspaper report reproduced below.
-The caption reads,
+More details and a more accurate picture of events were reported in a period newspaper, which also reproduced the image below.
+The newspaper caption reads,

 Wednesday 3 October 2012